ShaheenHossain/eagle-12.1/doc/setup/deploy.rst

 Builtin server
 ==============

-Eagle ERP includes built-in HTTP servers, using either multithreading or multiprocessing.
+Eagle includes built-in HTTP servers, using either multithreading or multiprocessing.

 For production use, it is recommended to use the multiprocessing server as it